awslabs/generative-ai-cdk-constructs/src/patterns/gen-ai/aws-rag-appsync-stepfn-kendra/README.md

 from cdklabs.generative_ai_cdk_constructs import RagAppsyncStepfnOpensearch

 # get an existing OpenSearch provisioned cluster in the same VPC as of RagAppsyncStepfnOpensearch construct
-# Security group for the existing opensearch cluster should allow traffic on 443.
+# Security group for the existing kendra cluster should allow traffic on 443.
 os_domain = os.Domain.from_domain_attributes(
     self,
     'osdomain',